 - Make sure you use a condom correctly every time you have vaginal, anal, or oral sex.
 Using condoms, female condoms, finger cots and dental dams when having sex lowers your risk for getting HIV and other STIs.
 Be sure to check that the condom or other product you’re using is not expired, punctured, or otherwise damaged – if it is, throw it away and use a fresh one.
 It’s a good idea to talk to your health care provider about testing/prevention even if you use condoms every time you have sex.

 - Don’t share personal items such as razors and toothbrushes.
-These items could have blood on them which can carry the virus (if the blood is from someone who happens to be HIV positive).
+These items could have blood on them which can carry the virus (if the blood is from someone who happens to be HIV+).

-- High risk individuals who frequently have condomless sex and/or use itnravenous drugs can take a pill to help prevent HIV.
+- High risk individuals who frequently have unprotected sex and/or use intravenous drugs can take a pill to help prevent HIV.
 This is called pre-exposure prophylaxis or PrEP.
 If you fit this category, talk with your doctor about this option.

 - Get tested!
 You can make sure that both you and your partner get tested for HIV before you have sex.
 Many health care providers’ offices, hospitals, and clinics offer HIV testing at a low cost or for free.
 If your test is positive, you might feel scared – talking with your health care provider or HIV tester as soon as possible to learn about treatment is a good place to start.
 Early treatment improves a person’s health and prevents some of the damage to the immune system that untreated HIV can cause.
 There are also safe environments like support groups to find help working through your feelings and getting answers to your questions.